HousamKak/codegraph/README.md

-# CodeGraph - Graph Database for Code with Conservation Laws
+# CodeGraph - Graph Database for Code Analysis

-A complete solution for analyzing Python codebases with graph database technology and conservation law validation.
-Now with a **FastAPI backend** for building visualization frontends!
+A **read-only analysis tool** that provides LLMs with "eyes" to see code relationships using Neo4j graph database.
+It validates code changes against **4 conservation laws** through snapshot comparison.

 ## What is CodeGraph?

-CodeGraph builds a **Neo4j graph database** from your Python code, tracking functions, classes, variables, and their relationships.
-It enforces **4 conservation laws** to ensure that code modifications (by humans or LLMs) don't break existing relationships.
+CodeGraph indexes Python code into a **Neo4j graph database**, capturing functions, classes, variables, and their relationships.
+It provides analysis, querying, and validation capabilities - the LLM does ALL code editing, while CodeGraph provides insights.

 ### The 4 Conservation Laws